Lansinoh Moms' Club

 A functional and comfortable fitting nursing bra is one of the most essential items in a mom-to-be’s wardrobe.
 It’s a good idea to pick two nursing bras for daily wear -- so you’ll always have one on hand when the other is in the wash.
-At Belabumbum, we also think it helps if they’re pretty too :) We’ve put together a few tips to help you find the right nursing support bras for this important time of your life:
+At Belabumbum, we also think it helps if the baby feeding bra is pretty too :) We’ve put together a few tips to help you find the right nursing support bras for this important time of your life:

 1. Keep comfy

 Comfort should be at the top of your nursing bra list during pregnancy and those first weeks with baby.
 Look for stretchy nursing support bras that accommodate your breast changes.
-Since you’ll be doing a lot of nesting, snuggling and lounging at home, you may want to try a sleep or lounge bra.
-They tend to be less structuredandmany are made of super soft moisture wicking fabrics.
+Since you’ll be doing a lot of nesting, snuggling and lounging at home, you may want to try a lounge or sleep nursing bra.
+They tend to be less structured and many are made of super soft moisture wicking fabrics.
 Plus, many women like to have a little support while sleeping, and they can help keep washable nursing pads in place to keep leakage under control after your baby is born.

 2. Easy to use

 You’ll want to be able to undo your bra cup with one hand because you’ll be holding your baby with the other.
 Look for a bra with drop down cups and nursing clips that are easy to unsnap.
 Nursing bras designed with an inner A frame structure provide added support and breast coverage-- which you will appreciate when you’re nursing with company.
 Straps with adjustable sliders in the front (instead of the back) are also a nice feature.

 3. Cups are key